 The League of Women Voters of Michigan often takes positions on legislative or citizen initiatives and other proposed governmental policy or regulatory decisions.
 If an initiative reaches a legislative committee, a voting body or other decision makers, the League may take action (testimony, letters, phone calls, public statements, etc).
 The lack of public action is not indicative of the numerous decisions to support or oppose an issue that the League makes on a regular basis.

-LWVMI supports five ballot proposals:
+LWVMI supports three ballot proposals:

 JUNE 11, 2022: SUPPORT LEGISLATION THAT PREVENTS STUDENTS BEING REMOVED FROM SCHOOL

 The League supports SB 634, 635 and 636 and HB 5297, 5298 and 5299 which would reduce student removals from school, while protecting students and ensuring that their due process rights are protected during disciplinary actions.
 The positions that allow for this action are LWVMI’s Positions on Criminal Justice, Juvenile Justice and Public Education (Pre-K-12) in Michigan and LWV US’ Position on Violence Prevention.

 JUNE 11, 2022: SUPPORT FAIR LENDING BALLOT PROPOSAL

 In Michigan, payday lenders can charge triple-digit interest rates.
 The typical payday loan carries a 370% annual rate.
 This ballot proposal that the League supports would ensure payday lenders cannot charge more than 36% APR and would allow the state attorney general to prosecute lenders who exceed that rate.
 This action is supported by the LWVUS position on Social Policy.

 May 14, 2022: OPPOSE PHYSICAL EXAM REQUIREMENT